The Department for Education COVID-19 guidance for educational settings

 - children with particular health or learning needs (those with EHCPs)

-Information about actions for education and childcare settings to prepare for wider opening from 1 June can be found here
+Information about actions for education and childcare settings to prepare for wider opening in the Autumn term can be found here

 Supporting guidance on protective measures which should be implemented in education settings is here